iip-ecosphere/platform/platform/services/services.spring/README.md

 Also the service manager itself can be configured via the ``application.yml``, i.e., with this extension Spring execution concepts are/must be added to the containing component.

-Currently, the following properties can be configured:
+In addition to the basic AAS settings, the following properties can be configured:
 * `service-mgr` is the IIP-Ecosphere service manager.
 Service operations such as starting or stopping may not be executed immediately, e.g., as they have to wait for starting up of services or JVMs.
-The `waitingTime` limits this time and causes called operations to failed if the given time is exceeded (default `30000`). `brokerHost` and `brokerPort` define the communication setup for the locally installed messaging service/broker, e.g., a MQTT broker. `deleteArtifacts` allows the service manager to delete downloaded artifacts.
+The `waitingTime` limits this time and causes called operations to failed if the given time is exceeded (default `30000` ms). `availabilityRetryDelay` denotes the time to wait between two subsequent service availability request (default `500` ms). `brokerHost` and `brokerPort` define the communication setup for the locally installed messaging service/broker, e.g., a MQTT broker. `deleteArtifacts` allows the service manager to delete downloaded artifacts.
 * `cloud.deployer.local` refers to the underlying mechanism of Spring Cloud Stream.
 Service artifacts and their working directory may be temporary if not configured or in a given folder.
 These files may be deleted automatically on exit or remain in the folder.
 Both settings are helpful for debugging.

     service-mgr:
       waitingTime: <Integer>
+      availabilityRetryDelay: <Integer>
       brokerHost: <String>
       brokerPort: <Integer>
       deleteArtifacts: <Boolean>